NAME: Walter Henry BOXER

 AWARDS: Military Medal, Bar to Military Medal, Distinguished Conduct Medal.

-Walter Henry Boxer was the youngest son of John Boxer and Maria Beaton and was born into the large family at Violet Creek, south of Hamilton in 1893.
+Walter Henry Boxer was the youngest son of John Boxer and Maria Beaton and was born into a large family at Violet Creek, south of Hamilton in 1893.
 John Boxer was a boundary rider at Violet Creek Station.
 In 1897, Violet Creek Station was sold and the Boxers moved to the Wannon.
 In August 1899 when Walter was only six, his father died.
 The Boxers lived at Rose Cottage and Walter attended the Wannon State School.
 He was good at sports including cricket playing for the Wannon team and competing against teams from Hamilton.
 He and his brother James were rabbiters and with rabbits overrunning the countryside, it was possible to earn up to £10 per week trapping.
 If delivered to the Hamilton Railway station, the catch was purchased and transported to the freezing works at Portland.

 On 31 January 1916, Walter enlisted at Hamilton as did his older brother James on 1 March.
 On 15 February 1915, with a group of men who also enlisted at the Hamilton Recruiting Centre, Walter left Hamilton on the midday train following a send-off at the Hamilton Town Hall.
 From 22 February to 23 March, Walter was with the 39th Battalion D Company before joining the 57th Battalion.
 Walter returned home on his last leave on 28 March and was given a send-off by the Wannon locals.
 He left for Egypt on 4 April arriving on 8 May 1916.
 In Egypt only six weeks, Walter left for England arriving at Plymouth on 23 June and from there he went into training camp at Salisbury Plains.